DECSIS/docker-barman/README.md

 Alternatively it is possible to mount a volume file in `$BARMAN_BARMAN_HOME/.barman.conf` thar will override the base config file.

+### Configuring servers

-For server configurations provide a file per server in `/etc/barman.d/`.
+For server configurations provide a file per server in `/etc/barman.d/` as stated in the conf filenkjsajkfjsadf.

+Also the image runs a every minute script that mainstains a crontab blblablabbla